DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 - Qualification type
 - Grade
 - Year awarded
-- Are you currently studying to retake this qualification?
+- Are you currently studying to retake this qualification? - we replay this even if the candidate said ‘yes’ because they are not asked for details
-- Evidence of having [subject] skills at the right level - this is “Not provided” if the candidate did not enter anything
+- Evidence of having [subject] skills at the right level - if they are not studying to retake it

-We show ‘Are you currently studying to retake this qualification?’ even if they say ‘yes’ because they are not asked for details.
+The evidence field is optional and we show “Not provided” if the candidate did not enter anything.

 ![Candidate retaking GCSE qualification](qualifications-gcse--retaking.png "Candidate retaking GCSE qualification")